 Section 7.2.1 Buses

 As previously mentioned, the model matches overall regional bus totals well, but a review of the individual bus routes was also performed by preparing scatterplot comparisons.
 Two scatterplots were developed which include all buses except shuttles (Figure 7-21) and one of just MARTA buses (Figure 7-22) given it is the largest transit operator in the region.
 While shuttle buses are included in the transit network, in many cases, these are university shuttles transporting students in and around university campuses.
 In these instances, the regional model does include the same level of detail as exists in reality.
-For example, in the model, a unviersity is likely to be located in one TAZ and cannot reflect the intra-campus connectivty that occurs.
+For example, in the model, a university is likely to be located in one TAZ and cannot reflect the intra-campus connectivity that occurs.
 For these reasons, the shuttles were not included in the route-level analysis.

 As shown in the figures, the model matches the regional and MARTA route level bus boardings reasonably well as evidenced by the trendline generally along the 45-degree line and correlation coefficients of 0.79.